soderalohastrom/super-claude-kit/docs/SUPER_CLAUDE_SYSTEM_ARCHITECTURE.md

 ### What Was Built

-SUPER CLAUDE is an architectural enhancement to Claude Code that provides:
+Super Claude Kit is an architectural enhancement to Claude Code that provides:
 - **Persistent Memory**: Context capsule system with cross-session persistence
 - **Intelligent Automation**: Hook-based event system with 16 automated workflows
 - **Token Optimization**: TOON storage format reducing tokens by 52%